amitrai99/interview/lib/src/algos_ds/strings/questions.md

 14. How to remove duplicate characters from String? *

+15. Write a program to remove a given characters from String? *

+16. Given two strings, find if first string is a subsequence of second? * #note Subsequence NOT substring

+17. Write a program to check for substring in a string? # KMP

-15. How to check if a String is valid shuffle of two String? #Dynamic Programming
+18. How to check if a String is valid shuffle of two String? #Dynamic Programming

-16. Write a program to check if a String contains another String? # KMP

-17. How  to return highest frequency character in a String? *

-18. Write a program to remove a given characters from String? *

-19. Write a program to find longest palindrome in a string?
+19. Write a program to find longest palindrome in a string? #

-20. How to sort String on their length in Java?
+20. How to sort String on their length in Java? #

+21. How to find all permutations of String? #